slackhq/astra/README.md

 - Additional storage engines other than Lucene.
 - Support for JVM versions other than the current LTS.
 - Supporting multiple Lucene versions.

-## Wiki
-Project roadmap, architecture diagrams, runbooks, and more are available on the [project wiki](https://github.com/slackhq/astra/wiki).

 ## Contributing
 If you are interested in reporting/fixing issues and contributing directly to the code base, please see [CONTRIBUTING](.github/CONTRIBUTING.md) for more information on what we're looking for and how to get started.